canonical/pgbouncer-operator/README.md

 As this charm is not yet published, you need to follow the build and deploy instructions from [CONTRIBUTING.md](https://github.com/canonical/pgbouncer-operator/CONTRIBUTING.md).

+### Config Options

+Set these using the command `juju config <option>=<value>`>

+- pool_mode:
+  - default: session
+  - description: |
+    - Specifies when a server connection can be reused by other clients.
+    - Can be one of the following values:

+      - session
+        - Server is released back to pool after client disconnects.
+Default.

+      - transaction
+        - Server is released back to pool after transaction finishes.

+      - statement
+        - Server is released back to pool after query finishes.
+Transactions spanning multiple statements are disallowed in this mode.

+- max_db_connections:
+  - default: 0
+  - Do not allow more than this many server connections per database (regardless of user).
+This considers the PgBouncer database that the client has connected to, not the PostgreSQL database of the outgoing connection.
+  - Note that when you hit the limit, closing a client connection to one pool will not immediately allow a server connection to be established for another pool, because the server connection for the first pool is still open.
+Once the server connection closes (due to idle timeout), a new server connection will immediately be opened for the waiting pool.
+  - 0 = unlimited

 ## Relations

 #### Planned